mohamedyd/awesome_resources/README.md

 * [Your Guide to Data Quality Management](https://www.scnsoft.com/blog/guide-to-data-quality-management): tips on how a company can measure and improve the quality of their data.

+* [Deep Learning Tuning Playbook, Google & Harvard](https://github.com/google-research/tuning_playbook): If you have ever wondered about the process of hyperparameter tuning, this guide is for you.

+* [Transformer models: an introduction and catalog — 2023 Edition](https://amatriain.net/blog/transformer-models-an-introduction-and-catalog-2d1e9039f376/): A Catalog of Transformer AI models.

 ## ML Courses